christopher-siewert/christopher-siewert.github.io/_posts/2019-05-12-bitcoin-futures-arbitrage-part-2.md

 ![png](/assets/images/2019-05-12-bitcoin-futures-arbitrage-part-2_files/2019-05-12-bitcoin-futures-arbitrage-part-2_17_0.png)

 Theoretical arbitrage profits can be earned any time the real ratio is above or below the theoretical ratio.
-However, the appearance of profits often disappears once fees and transaction costs are taken into account.
+But the appearance of profits often disappears once fees and transaction costs are taken into account.

 So let's add in 1.5% transaction fees.